Best Prescription Goggles

 Not all eyes are created equal, and some swimmers are going to need something that is slightly stronger or slightly weaker to really sharpen their vision.
 From what we gathered, the general range of these lenses start at 0 and max out at +/- 10.0.
 With that being said, we wanted to try and select designs that offered a good range of strengths, and they got bonus points from us if they offered anything in half sizes as well (such as 4.5).
 It is important to note that not all brands offer such a wide range, and the norm seems to be 1.0-6.0 because those are generally the more popular options.
 For some users, you might have one eye that is stronger than the other, and that means that you are going to need a weaker lens for one of your eyes.
-There were some brands we found were able to offer customizable lenses that allowed users to pick different strengths for different eyes.
+Some brands we found were able to offer customizable lenses that allowed users to pick different strengths for different eyes.
 Keep in mind, however, that selecting this customized option is going to make your delivery time just a tad longer.

 We determined if a pair was going to be comfortable looking at two separate things.
 The first thing that we did was simply look at the style and the materials used.
 Generally, split straps that run along the back of your head are going to help distribute tension to different parts of your head, which is going to limit the tension on the back of your head.
 On the front of each unit, we like brands that offered various sizes of nose bridges that you can swap out to find the perfect fit for your face.
 The last thing that we looked at to determine if they were actually going to be comfortable to wear was to look at what previous users had to say about the fit.
 If a design had an overwhelming number of users that felt that it dug into their face or the back of their head, we would typically just move on to the next design.

 We liked to select designs that could offer users more than just sharper vision underwater.